Head Hunter, King Cobra raids: Seven in court, methamphetamine, firearms, $100k seized in drug busts

 National clan lab manager Detective Senior Sergeant Greg Holmes said the warrants were the conclusion of the eight-month Operation Campbell, run by Police's National Organised Crime Group targeting a methamphetamine manufacturer who had established a distribution network across New Zealand.

-About five kilograms of methamphetamine, three firearms and ammunition and approximately $100,000 cash and a number of other items of evidence were seized during the operation, which saw raids on Northland, Auckland and Christchurch properties.
+About five kilograms of methamphetamine, three firearms and ammunition and approximately $100,000 and a number of other items of evidence were seized during the raids on Northland, Auckland and Christchurch properties.

-Holmes said the operation began on Monday afternoon with search warrants executed overnight and on Tuesday morning.
+Holmes said the operation began on Monday afternoon until yesterday morning.

-"As a result, six men and one woman, aged between 18-52, with reported links to the Head Hunter and King Cobra gangs, were arrested across the last two days," said Holmes.
+"Six men and one woman, aged between 18-52, with reported links to the Head Hunter and King Cobra gangs, were arrested across the last two days," said Holmes.

-"They face a total of 50 charges including manufacture and supply of the Class A controlled drug methamphetamine, unlawful possession of a firearm, and participates in an Organised Criminal Group."
+"They face a total of 50 charges including manufacture and supply of the Class A controlled drug methamphetamine, unlawful possession of a firearm, and participating in an Organised Criminal Group."

-Those arrested will appear in Kaitaia, Auckland and Christchurch District Courts in coming days.
+Those arrested will appear in Kaitaia, Auckland and Christchurch district courts in coming days.

-Holmes said the investigation was headed up by National Organised Crime Group's Clandestine Laboratory Response Team and supported by local staff, and uncovered a significant drug dealing network centred in the Northland and Auckland regions.
+Holmes said the investigation was headed by the National Organised Crime Group's clandestine laboratory response team and supported by local staff.
+It uncovered a significant drug dealing network centred in the Northland and Auckland regions.

-"Police are continuing to step up enforcement and disruption of unlawful gang activity across the country as Operation Cobalt rolls out.
+"Police are continuing to step up enforcement and disruption of unlawful gang activity across the country.

 "The public will continue to see search warrants being conducted and arrests being made for identifiable offences.